awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-statements.md

 Rather than running a whole query at once, you can set up a cursor\.
 A *cursor *encapsulates a query and reads the query result a few rows at a time\.
 One reason for doing this is to avoid memory overrun when the result contains a large number of rows\.
 Another reason is to return a reference to a cursor that a stored procedure has created, which allows the caller to read the rows\.
 This approach provides an efficient way to return large row sets from stored procedures\.

+To use cursors in a NONATOMIC stored procedure, place the cursor loop between START TRANSACTION\.\.\.COMMIT\.

 To set up a cursor, first you declare a cursor variable\.
 All access to cursors in PL/pgSQL goes through cursor variables, which are always of the special data type `refcursor`\.
 A `refcursor` data type simply holds a reference to a cursor\.

 You can create a cursor variable by declaring it as a variable of type `refcursor`\.
 Or, you can use the cursor declaration syntax following\.